C2FO/vfs/README.md

 	//   * The current instance of the file will be removed.
 	MoveToFile(file File) error

-	// Delete unlinks the File on the filesystem.
+	// Delete unlinks the File on the file system.
 	Delete() error

 	// LastModified returns the timestamp the file was last modified (as *time.Time).